vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 <!-- START_METADATA
 ---
-title: Vipps Login from phone number
+title: Vipps Login from a phone number
+sidebar_label: Vipps Login from phone number
 sidebar_position: 10
+description: Vipps Login from a phone number.
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# Vipps Login from phone number
+# Vipps Login from a phone number

 Vipps Login from phone number is available for all Vipps Login enabled clients.